Distributed Online Optimization for Multi-Agent Networks with Coupled Inequality Constraints: A Simulation Example

-For the charging problem, as given in \cite{vujanic2016decomposition,falsone2017dual}, the dimension of $x_i$ for each individual agent is $n_i=24$, each local feasible set $X_i$ is confined by $197$ inequalities, and the number of inequality constraints is $m=48$.
+For the charging problem, it is easy to verify that Assumption \ref{a2} holds based on the above facts.
+As given in \cite{vujanic2016decomposition,falsone2017dual}, the dimension of $x_i$ for each individual agent is $n_i=24$, each local feasible set $X_i$ is confined by $197$ inequalities, and the number of inequality constraints is $m=48$.
 In this setup, let $\kappa=0.2$, and different switching graphs are considered in this simulation along with the distinct number of agents.
 Specifically, Figs. \ref{f2} and \ref{f3} show the evolutions of $Reg(T)/T$ and $Reg^c(T)/T$ for a group of $N=50$ vehicles when $Q=4$ and $Q=9$, respectively, in which the trajectories are tending to the origin, supporting Algorithm 1.
-Wherein, $Q$ is given in Assumption \ref{a1} for communication graphs, and for instance, four switching graphs in Fig. \ref{f1} are employed here when $Q=4$.
+Note that $Q$ is given in Assumption \ref{a1} for communication graphs, and for instance, four switching graphs in Fig. \ref{f1} are employed here when $Q=4$.
 It is worthwhile to notice that the value of $Reg(T)/T$ in Fig. \ref{f2} can be negative, which is reasonable because the inequality constraints are not always respected by $x_{i,t}$.
 In addition, Figs. \ref{f5} and \ref{f6} give the trajectories of $Reg(T)/T$ and $Reg^c(T)/T$ for a fixed communication graph, i.e., $Q=1$, when $N=50$ and $N=100$, respectively, indicating the convergence of Algorithm 1 in this scenario.
-Besides, observing Figs. \ref{f4} and \ref{f7}, one can easily find that $\tilde{\mu}_{i,t}$ and thus $\mu_{i,t}$ are bounded in these simulations.
+Besides, observing Figs. \ref{f4} and \ref{f7}, one can find that all $\tilde{\mu}_{i,t}$'s can achieve consensus asymptotically in these simulations.